maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 ### Example

-Suppose you have HTML documents where bold and italic text are achieved by inline CSS and you want to use proper semantic HTML tags such as STRONG and EM.
+Suppose you have HTML documents where bold and italic text are achieved by inline CSS and you want to use proper semantic HTML tags such as `strong` and `em`.
-You can create a custom converter that checks the style content of SPAN tags and converts them as appropriate.
+You can create a custom converter that checks the style content of `span` tags and converts them as appropriate.

 ```
 public class InlineStyleConverter : IElementConverter {